David-Durst/embeddedHaskellAetherling/theory/Stencil.md

     Partition 1 no .
 Partition no ni
 ```

-Let `Stencil_1d_Nested no ni init` be the above nested composition of operators without the outer `Unpartition no ni` and `Partition no ni`
+Let `Stencil_1d_Nested no ni init` be the above nested composition of operators without the outer `Unpartition no ni` and `Partition no ni**.

+**Note:** This derivation is not an actual rewrite rule in the system.
+Since `Stencil_1d` is not a primitive in the language, it doesn't have rewrite rules.
+This derivation is only here to prove that standard application of the rewrite rules produces the nested stencil shown in the picture below.

 ![Nested Stencil\_1d](https://raw.githubusercontent.com/David-Durst/embeddedHaskellAetherling/rewrites/theory/stencil_1d/nested_stencil_1d.png "Nested Stencil\_1d")